Léa Khelifi: Loan to Dijon

 Khelifi joined Dijon in September 2020 on a season long loan deal.

 Montpellier

 On 30 June 2022, Khelifi joined Montpellier.
 She made her league debut against Dijon on 10 September 2022.
 Khelifi scored her first league goal against Soyaux on 19 November 2022, scoring in the 19th minute.
 During her first season with Montpellier, she struggled with injuries, however she refound her form during her 2nd season with 4 goals and 6 assists.

 Nantes

 On 16 June 2025, she joined Première Ligue side Nantes.

+Juventus

+On 12 July 2026, it was announced that Khelifi had joined Italian Serie A club Juventus on a two-year contract, running until 30 June 2028.

 International career

 Khelifi is a former French youth international.
 She was part of French squad at 2018 UEFA Women's Under-19 Championship.

 Khelifi made her senior team debut on 23 February 2021 in a 2–0 win against Switzerland.

 Style of play

 Khelifi prefers to assist her teammates and can play in most positions.

+Personal life

+Khelifi is of Algerian origin; her parents are originally from a town near Sétif.